 I heard once, Diamond was the hardest thing on earth.
-I think they’re wrong, Just my opinion, but for what it’s worth, The hardest thing existing in any place, Is not confessing to your face That I think I love you.
+I think they’re wrong, Just my opinion, but for what it’s worth, The hardest thing in any place, Is resisting confessing to your face That I think I love you.
 By far the hardest thing to do..
 Could cleave a diamond right in two.
 The only thing that could be harder than that bit..
-Is really saying it.
+Is going through and saying it.

 As you no longer stand Where you always stood, This emptiness inside me is so Poorly understood.
 One hundred million butterflies Together flapped their wings The moment you departed.
 A coiencedntal thing?
 That did far More than leave me broken hearted, Now it’s a massive tidalwave your Butterflies have started.
 As it looms, large above my shores, I’m left without a life-boat, All I have are wooden oars.
 And although it means that I would drown, If you need them, They are yours.